david-martin/proposals/testing/pr-testing-guidelines-and-checklists.md

 Checklist would include:

 * Read through the code and ask about any unclear code
-* Try to checkout and run the relevant code
 * Evaluate if the new code is sufficiently tested, potentially consulting the code-coverage
 * Evaluate if there are any follow-up tasks to be logged
 * more?

+The reviewer shouldn't need to checkout and run the code, we would mandate that our CI can cover this case automatically.

 ### All of the automated testing should finish in reasonable time, defined as in less than 10 minutes